Board of Directors

 David Todd Deveau, P.Eng., MBA, BEDS

-David is a professional engineer with 20 years of management and executive experience in the private and public sectors.
-In 2017, David joined the Nova Scotia Department of Labour and Advanced Education as Regional Director of Occupational Health and Safety.
-He also served previously with Nova Scotia’s Department of Justice.
-His career has centered around process improvement, quality management and safety, including workplace health and safety.
-As former Vice President of Safety Quality and Environment for Jazz Aviation LP (Chorus Aviation), David was responsible for the design, implementation and operation of the safety management system (SMS) of one of Canada’s busiest and most complex airlines.
-David is the former chair of both the Safety Subcommittee of the National Airlines Council of Canada (NACC) and of the Safety Council of the US-based Regional Airline Association (RAA).
-He also served as the aviation industry representative on the Federal Occupational Health and Safety Advisory Committee.
-He has presented frequently at safety forums across North America, Europe and Asia, and is a proud champion of evidence based risk management and just culture as a backdrop to improving safety performance and outcomes.
+David is a professional engineer and Canadian Registered Safety Professional with over 20 years of management and executive experience in the private and public sectors.
+In 2018, David joined the Inland Group of Companies as group Vice President Environment Health and Safety.
+The Inland Group provides a comprehensive array of environmental and operational aviation services across North America and in Europe.
+Previous to this position, David was in a regulatory role as Regional Director of Occupational Health and Safety with the Nova Scotia Department of Labour and Advanced Education.
+David also previously served as the Vice President Safety Quality and Environment for Jazz Aviation LP (Chorus Aviation) and held an executive post with the Nova Scotia Department of Justice.
+His career has centered around process improvement, quality management and health and safety, David has specialized expertise in the design and implementation of safety management systems (SMS) and is an advocate for risk and evidence based approaches to reducing injuries and accidents.
+David is the former chair of the Safety Subcommittee of the National Airlines Council of Canada (NACC) and of the Safety Council of the US-based Regional Airline Association (RAA).
+He also served as Canada’s aviation industry representative on the Federal Occupational Health and Safety Advisory Committee.
+He has presented frequently at safety forums across North America, Europe and Asia, and is a champion of just culture as a backdrop to improving safety performance and outcomes.
 David holds a bachelor’s degree in industrial engineering, a bachelor of environmental design studies degree and a masters in business administration.
-A member of the Institute of Corporate Directors, he makes his home with his wife and daughter near Halifax, Nova Scotia.
+David lives with his wife and daughter near Halifax, Nova Scotia.

 David Dunford, MBA, MPhil, BSc